Skip to main content

 Park History

-The marine protected area was established in 1989, making it one of Italy's earlier marine reserves.
-The small size and proximity to shore facilitated effective management from the beginning.
+The marine protected area was established in 1989, making it one of Italy's earliest marine reserves.
+[1] The small size and proximity to shore facilitated effective management from the beginning.
 Scientific research has documented the marine community recovery since designation, with fish populations showing significant increases compared to unprotected reference areas nearby.
 The reserve's association with both Homeric mythology and Verga's literary heritage provides strong cultural motivation for protection beyond the ecological arguments.
-Management is coordinated with the Catania branch of the University of Catania, which conducts ongoing research.
+Management is coordinated with the University of Catania (CUTGANA), which conducts ongoing research.

 Major Trails And Attractions

 Boat tours from Aci Trezza circle the islands, providing close views of the dramatic columnar basalt formations and the mythology-rich seascape.
-Snorkeling and guided diving reveal the volcanic submarine landscape with its abundant marine life in the relatively shallow waters.
-Isola Lachea, the largest island, hosts a small natural history museum accessible by authorized boat.
-The picturesque fishing village of Aci Trezza with its traditional boats pulled up on the lava stone beach provides cultural atmosphere.
+Snorkelling and guided diving reveal the volcanic submarine landscape with its abundant marine life in the relatively shallow waters.
+Isola Lachea, the largest island, hosts a small natural history museum accessible by authorised boat.
+The picturesque fishing village of Aci Trezza with its traditional boats pulled up on the lava-stone beach provides cultural atmosphere.
 Views of Mount Etna rising behind the volcanic sea stacks create one of Sicily's most dramatic panoramas.

 Visitor Facilities And Travel

-Aci Trezza is located approximately 10 kilometers north of Catania, easily accessible by bus or car.
-Boat tour operators and dive centers in the village provide access to the marine reserve.
-The fishing harbor doubles as the departure point for island excursions.
+Aci Trezza is located approximately 10 kilometres north of Catania, easily accessible by bus or car.
+[1] Boat tour operators and dive centres in the village provide access to the marine reserve.
+The fishing harbour doubles as the departure point for island excursions.
 Restaurants along the waterfront serve fresh seafood with views of the Faraglioni.
 Accommodation is available in Aci Trezza and the larger nearby town of Aci Castello.
 The reserve's proximity to Catania makes it accessible for short excursions from the city.
-The Malavoglia literary connection attracts cultural tourists to the village.

 Conservation And Sustainability

-Conservation management addresses the challenge of protecting a small marine area adjacent to a major urban center, with water quality and fishing pressure as primary concerns.
-Enforcement prevents unauthorized fishing within reserve boundaries.
+Conservation management addresses the challenge of protecting a small marine area adjacent to a major urban centre, with water quality and fishing pressure as primary concerns.
+Enforcement prevents unauthorised fishing within reserve boundaries.
 The dark basalt substrate makes monitoring challenging but essential for tracking community changes.
-Education programs in local schools build community support for marine protection.
-The reserve demonstrates the potential for marine conservation even in urbanized coastal settings, providing a contrast with the degraded marine environments along the adjacent coast.
+[1] Education programmes in local schools build community support for marine protection.
+The reserve demonstrates the potential for marine conservation even in urbanised coastal settings, providing a contrast with the degraded marine environments along the adjacent coast.

 Visitor Ratings